Achievable logoAchievable logo

 (spoiler)

-The object is at rest at t=1 and t=3 seconds.
+The particle is at rest at t=1 and t=3 seconds.

 (spoiler)

-The object moves right when v(t)>0 and left when v(t)<0.
-To change sign, v(t) must equal 0 at some time t.
+Since the particle moves right when v(t)>0 and left when v(t)<0, its velocity must equal 0 at some time t to change sign.

-From part (b), the critical times are t=1 and t=3.
-Check the sign of v(t) on the intervals around these times.
+From example 2, these times t=1 and t=3.
+Check the sign of v(t) in the surrounding intervals.
 Since v(t) is a downward-opening parabola with zeros at t=1 and t=3, it’s negative outside those roots and positive between them.

-The object moves left, stops at t=1 second and changes direction to move right, then stops again at t=3 seconds and changes direction to move left.
+The particle moves left, stops at t=1 second and changes direction to move right, then stops again at t=3 seconds and changes direction to move left.

 (spoiler)